 How to Choose an Artificial Light for Your Betta Fish

-If you’ve chosen to use an artificial light to control the light cycle in your Betta fish tank, the diversity of lighting options available can be daunting.
+If you’ve chosen to use artificial light to control the light cycle in your Betta fish tank, the diversity of lighting options available can be daunting.
 Like sunlight, the wrong type of light could lead to a rise in water temperature for your tank and adversely affect your fish.

 Betta fish are most comfortable in water that is between 23 and 26 degrees Celsius (74 and 78 degrees Fahrenheit).
 The following are some options for aquarium lighting: